coenwerem/tflow_projects/README.md

 # tflow_projects
-TensorFlow (TF) projects from the Intro to TF Coursera MOOC
+A collection of TensorFlow (TF) projects documenting my initial foray into using the package.